Usama-ASattar/plate-generator-system/README.md

 npm run build
 ```

-### 6. Preview production build
+### 6. Preview the production build

 ```bash
 npm run preview
 ```

+---

 <a name="usage"></a>

 ## 🚀 Usage

-- Start the app — a default plate appears automatically.
+- Launch the app — a default plate appears automatically.

-- Use “Rückwand hinzufügen” to add new plates (up to 10).

-- Enter width and height for each plate (validated automatically).
+- Add or remove plates as needed.

-- Toggle between cm and in to switch units.
+- Toggle **Sockets ON** to start adding socket groups.

-- Watch the live preview update instantly.
+- Adjust socket count, direction, and placement.
+- Use drag or input fields to reposition sockets.
+- Resize plates to see dynamic canvas scaling.

-- Upload a new image motif if desired.
+- Upload a custom image motif (optional).

-- Export the configuration as a PNG preview.
+- Export your layout as a **PNG**.

+---

 <a name="known-limitations--assumptions"></a>

 ## ⚠️ Known Limitations & Assumptions

-- Drag-and-drop reordering is not yet available.

-- Uploaded motif does not persist across sessions.

-- Exported PNG is rasterized (no vector format).
+- PNG exports are **rasterized** (no vector support).
+- No drag-and-drop reordering of plates yet.

-- Validation assumes numeric input only (no scientific notation).
+- Assumes valid numeric input (no scientific notation).

-- Optimized for modern browsers: Chrome, Edge, Safari, Firefox.
+---

 <a name="device-support"></a>

 ## 📱 Device Support

-- Fully responsive (desktop, tablet, mobile)
+- Responsive (desktop, mobile).

-- Touch interactions supported
+- Touch and drag interactions supported.

-- Canvas scaling optimized for high-DPI screens
+---

 <a name="screenshots--demo"></a>